Cookies on the SIM Sherpa website

 Screenshot of claiming data from Piggybank

-You can withdraw your data from your piggybank when you or another user on your account has used all their data.
-You can gift as much as you want to any user you want.
-But it does take a bit of time to go through.
+You can take data out of your Piggybank if you or someone on your account has got through their data allowance.
+You can gift as much data as you need to any user.
+But it will take some time to go through.

 Sky even let you cash in your rolled over data for discounts on a new device or accessory from Sky’s store: